New Patients (301) 508-9755

 Extraction

-If a tooth is damaged beyond repair from decay, your dentist may need to extract the tooth.
+If a damaged tooth is beyond repair due to decay, your dentist may need to extract the tooth to protect your oral health.
+Tooth extraction is the removal of a tooth from your mouth.

 Tooth Decay in Children